bouvet/nord-juice-shop/README.md

 ```

+## Contributing
+Thanks for your interest in contributing!
+Please see the [Contribution guide](./CONTRIBUTING.md) for details

 ## Acknowledgements
 This project provides scripts for automating as much as possible in terms of deploying the [`MultiJuicer`](https://github.com/juice-shop/multi-juicer/) and [`CTFd`](https://ctfd.io/) services in a Kubernetes cluster.